marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/getcommandargument.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GET_COMMAND_ARGUMENT, command-line arguments, arguments, to program

 .. _get_command_argument:

-.. index:: GET_COMMAND_ARGUMENT

-.. index:: command-line arguments

-.. index:: arguments, to program

 GET_COMMAND_ARGUMENT --- Get command line arguments
 ***************************************************